-The sole member of the Company's Board of Directors as at 31 December 2021 and at the date of this report is presented on page 1.
-The sole Director was a member of the Board of Directors throughout the year ended 31 December 2021.
+The members of the Company's Board of Directors as at 31 December 2021 and at the date of this report are presented on page 1.
+ASK Management Limited who was appointed as director at the date of incorporation, resigned on 20 January 2022 and on the same date BT Nominees Limited was appointed in its place.

-In accordance with the Company's Articles of Association the sole Director presently member of the Board continues in office.
+In accordance with the Company's Articles of Association all Directors presently members of the Board continue in office.